alexfrias209/Megatron-Llama/README.md

  ```

-NOTE: If cuda out of memory and want to test on singleGPU do
+NOTE: If cuda out of memory and want to test on singleGPU run
  ```
 /workspace/megatron/examples/llamaTEST.sh
  ```